 You can expect a good atmosphere and a stunning view!

 We climb the Matterhorn via the Hornli ridge.
 Dry conditions and little snow are required to make this route feasible, as it’s a long day of tricky scrambling, requiring full concentration for 8 or more hours.
 Brilliant but not to be underestimated!

 The itinerary is flexible, and weather / condition dependent, but here is a guideline of what to expect.

-We meet Sunday evening to go through the weather/conditions and plan for the week.
-You meet your Guides and can ask them any questions
+We meet in the evening to go through the weather/conditions and plan for the week.
+You meet your Guides and can ask them any questions and check your gear.

 2 days climbing around, and overnighting in, the Torino hut.
 Typical routes would be traversing the Entreves, the Tour Ronde and the Dent du Geant.
 This is the final preparation for the real thing, and highly sought after routes themselves.